The List is the only national statutory record of our rich, significant and diverse heritage places

 Commitment to accuracy

 Heritage New Zealand is committed to ensuring the accuracy of the List and associated reports; information on this site is correct to the best of our knowledge.
-If you find information you believe may not be correct, or there is additional information you wish to share with Heritage New Zealand, please contact the Registrar.
+If you find information you believe may not be correct, or there is additional information you wish to share with Heritage New Zealand, please contact the Manager Heritage Listing.

 Please see our Terms and Conditions for copyright information.